quru/qis/doc/image_help.md

 You can now access this image at the location:
 [`http://images.example.com/image?src=buildings/cathedral.jpg`](http://images.example.com/image?src=buildings/cathedral.jpg)

-But more often, you will want to embed the image within a web page.
+More often, you will want to show the image in a web page.
 The following HTML code added to a web page will display a thumbnail version, 200 pixels wide:

 <code class="imagecode">&lt;img src="//images.example.com/image?src=buildings/cathedral.jpg&width=200"></code>